Card-Forge/forge/forge-gui/README.txt

 Fixed bug that caused P/T overlays to flicker between their base values and their modified values from static effects.

+- CardManagers now support grouping by Set -
+You can now group cards by set, with the sets being sorted in reverse chronological order.
+As part of this, I've also fixed it so the headers for groups with no cards in them will now be hidden instead of appearing with a "(0)" after them.
+Since the groups are collapsible, this can allow CardManagers to work somewhat similar to the old "Binder View" in MTGO (may it rest in peace).

+- Mana Cost Searching -
+There's now a button (disabled by default) that allows you to search for cards by their mana costs.
+It's a little finicky right now, but improvements will happen for the next version of Forge.

 Our Lawyers Made Us Do This:
 ----------------------------